Make the most of your next trip to the Maritimes with this awesome guide to the best things to do in Halifax, Canada!

 It sits centrally on the east coast of Nova Scotia and was given the nickname “Warden of the North” because of its strong military presence.

 There is a very strong maritime influence and culture in Halifax, and on the city’s many beaches pirates were hung until 1844.

 The city was established by the British in 1749 when Edward Cornwallis arrived and brought 2,500 settlers.

 The British were lured there by the large port and hopes of great fishing.
 Halifax was aptly named after the 2nd Earl of Halifax and then became the capital of Nova Scotia.

 Winters are mild and summers are cool due to the gulf stream currents in the Atlantic Ocean.

 Year-round precipitation is high and most days the city is covered in coastal fog.

-But don’t let that keep you from visiting this beautiful place!
+But don’t let that keep you from visiting this beautiful city in Nova Scotia!

 READ MORE: Check out our Canada travel guide to help you make the most of your visit to the Great White North.

 Halifax is a very unique city and although one of the lesser travelled to cities in Canada, it shouldn’t be left out!